Spanners for Directed Transmission Graphs: Conclusion

 \section{Conclusion}

-We have described the first construction of spanners for transmissions graphs in near-linear time, and we have given several applications that demonstrate its usefulness.
+We have described the first construction of spanners for transmissions graphs that runs in near-linear time, and we demonstrated its usefulness by describing two applications.
 Our techniques are quite general, and we expect that they will be applicable in similar settings.
-For example, in ongoing work we consider how to extend our results to (undirected) disk intersection graphs.
+For example, in an ongoing work we consider how to extend our results to (undirected) disk intersection graphs.
 This would significantly improve the bounds of F\"urer and Kasiviswanathan~\cite{FuererKasiviswanathan12}.

-Our most general spanner construction requires quite heavy machinery, namely a dynamic data structure for planar Euclidean nearest neighbors.
-It remains an interesting question whether this data structure can be simplified or avoided completely for the spanner construction.
-In ongoing work, we explore variants of dynamic nearest neighbors that may lead to improved theoretical and practical bounds.
+Our most general spanner construction requires a dynamic data structure for planar Euclidean nearest neighbors.
+It is an interesting challenge to find a simpler solution that possibly avoids the need for such a structure.

 Finally, we believe that our work indicates that transmission graphs constitute an interesting and fruitful model of geometric graphs worthy of further investigation.
-In a companion paper, we consider several questions concerning reachability in transmission graphs.
-In particular, we describe several constructions of reachability oracles for them (see Section~\ref{sec:oracles}), providing many opportunities to apply Theorem~\ref{thm:geometricreachability}.
+In a companion paper~\cite{KaplanEtAl15b}, we consider several questions concerning reachability in transmission graphs.
+In particular, we describe several constructions of reachability oracles for transmission graphs (see Section~\ref{sec:oracles}), providing many opportunities to apply Theorem~\ref{thm:geometricreachability}.
 Also, in this context our spanner construction plays a crucial role in obtaining fast preprocessing algorithms.

-\textbf{Acknowledgments.} We like to thank Paz Carmi and G\"unter Rote for valuable comments.
-We also thank the anonymous referees for their close reading of the paper and for insightful suggestions, in particular for pointing out the problem of geometric reachability queries as described in Section~\ref{sec:oracles}.
+\paragraph{Acknowledgments.} We like to thank Paz Carmi and G\"unter Rote for valuable comments.
+We also thank the anonymous referees for their careful reading of the paper and for their insightful suggestions, and in particular for pointing out the problem of geometric reachability queries as described in Section~\ref{sec:oracles}.